RedTurtle/pas.plugins.velruse/README.rst

     able to access.
 ``Service logo URL``
     (optional) URL or path for an icon that can recall the service logo.

-    Default CSS implementation is for a 64x64px image.
-Images are **not provided** by this product.
+    Default CSS implementation is for be used with a 64x64px image

 URLs above can be absolute ("http://auth.yourservice.com/login/facebook") or relative to the portal root URL by using a starting slash ("/velruse/login/facebook").
 The latter will help you keeping Plone and Velruse behind Apache.